pramilajangid/Increase_Image_Resolution/README.md

 ## Upscale-Images-resolutions-using-ESRGAN
-Here I'm using ESRGAN and Python to enhance the resolution of your images by up to four times the size.
+Here I'm using ESRGAN and Python to enhance the resolution of images by up to four times the size.

 ![A](https://user-images.githubusercontent.com/68725514/157654217-dbbde709-51e0-4a70-a2d1-d08ebc5b222d.jpg)